gaoming96/TorchFlow/README.md

 For example, it can crop a region of interest, scale and correct the orientation of an image.
 It can be a useful mechanism because CNNs are not invariant to rotation and scale and more general affine transformations.

 So, if images scale or rotate a lot, CNN can't learn well.
 Use STN.
+STN can not only add accuracy but also use as generative model: we can show figures (sampler) after scaled and rotated.

 One of the best things about STN is the ability to simply plug it into any existing CNN with very little modification.

 #### Flow: